Tour de France 2017: Chris Froome wins yellow jersey for the fourth time

 |2017: Defeats Rigoberto Uran by 54 seconds

 "Every Tour is hard.
 It's difficult to say which was the hardest - every year you suffer.
-Definitely this was closest," he added after finishing sixth in the time trial to extend his lead.
+Definitely this was closest," he added after finishing third in the time trial to extend his lead.

 Froome did not win a stage this year - becoming only the seventh rider to win a Tour without one - but does move second in the list of most Tour titles.

-Only the legendary Eddie Merckx, Bernard Hinault and Miguel Indurain - all with five wins - stand above Froome.
+Only the legendary Jacques Anquetil, Eddy Merckx, Bernard Hinault and Miguel Indurain - all with five wins - stand above Froome.

-And there are now the only three men to have worn yellow on more days - Froome has worn it 59 times and moved above Jacques Anquetil on the all-time list during this year's Tour.
+And there are now only three men to have worn yellow on more days - Froome has worn it 59 times and moved above Anquetil on the all-time list during this year's Tour.

 What about the other Britons?